Massage and health

 Positive effects of massage

-The increase and circulation of lymphatic flow are two of the most studied effects of massage.
+The increase and improved circulation of lymphatic flow are two of the most studied effects of massage.

-The improved blood circulation in the superficial skin vessels is an immediately visible event; the skin becomes reddened and warm.
+The improved blood flow in the superficial skin vessels is an immediately visible event; the skin becomes reddened and warm.

-The deeper vessels are also influenced, resulting in a longer-lasting effect.
-For example, the slowed blood flow in dilated veins can be accelerated through certain massage techniques.
-The mechanical compression of the tissue toward the heart causes the venous vessels to empty.
-Consequently, venous pressure drops temporarily, allowing the veins to refill.
-Overall, this leads to faster removal and replacement of venous blood.
+The deeper vessels are also affected, resulting in a longer-lasting effect.
+For example, the slowed blood flow in dilated veins can be accelerated by certain massage techniques.
+The mechanical compression of the tissue towards the heart causes the venous vessels to empty.
+Consequently, the venous pressure drops temporarily, and the veins can refill.
+Overall, this leads to faster transport and replacement of venous blood.

-The blood excretes the end products of metabolism more quickly and supplies the tissue cells with better oxygen and nutrients.
+The blood helps to eliminate metabolic waste products more quickly and to better supply tissue cells with oxygen and nutrients.

-However, the effect is not only based on stimulating blood flow in existing vessels.
-As early as 1978, Földi described that massage is capable of opening blood capillaries that were previously closed (Földi, 1978).
+However, the effect is not solely based on stimulating blood flow in existing vessels.
+As early as 1978, Földi described how massage is able to open blood capillaries that were previously closed (Földi, 1978).

-This causes an increase in the total capillary surface area.
-Combined with the simultaneous increase in venous pressure caused by tissue compression, the following situation is achieved: Blood flow increases, and metabolic products are excreted in greater quantities.
+This results in an increase in the capillary surface area.
+Together with the simultaneous increase in venous pressure due to tissue compression, the following situation is achieved: Blood flow increases and metabolic waste products are excreted more efficiently.
 The increased fluid in edema is excreted via the urinary tract.
-Clinically, this is reflected in an increased urine volume.
+Clinically, this manifests as an increased urine volume.

-In all these processes, in addition to stimulating venous blood flow, the stimulation of lymphatic flow is of great importance: in the lymphatic vessels, circulation is normally very slow; massage increases it on the one hand and accelerates it on the other.
+In all these processes, of course, in addition to stimulating venous blood flow, stimulating lymph flow is of great importance: in the lymphatic vessels, circulation is normally very slow; massage both increases and accelerates it.

-This increased lymph flow causes a reduction in the interstitial space, shortening the diffusion pathways for oxygen and nutrients, and thus increasing the speed and effectiveness of the supply.
-The main application of manual lymphatic drainage is therefore the treatment of edema, i.e., the increased accumulation of fluid in the interstitial space, and chronic congestion.
+This increased lymph flow reduces the size of the interstitial space, thereby shortening the diffusion pathways for oxygen and nutrients, and thus enabling faster and more effective supply.
+The primary application of manual lymphatic drainage is therefore the treatment of edema, that is, increased fluid accumulation in the interstitial space, and chronic congestion.

-According to a study by Kurz et al., massage (here manual lymphatic drainage) can increase urine volume by three to four times in existing lymphedema (Kurz et al., 1978).
+According to research by Kurz et al., massage (in this case, manual lymphatic drainage) can increase urine volume three to four times in patients with existing lymphedema (Kurz et al., 1978).

 Interesting programs about massage